Azuritul/AZDropdownMenu/README.md

 let menu = AZDropdownMenu(titles: titles)
 ```

-Set up so that the `UIBarButtonItem` is associated with a function that shows the menu
+Set up so that the `UIBarButtonItem` is asso

+ated with a function that shows the menu
 ```
 let button = UIBarButtonItem(image: UIImage(named: "menu_image"), style: .Plain, target: self, action: "showDropdown")
 navigationItem.leftBarButtonItem = menuButton